bu-ist/responsive-framework/CONTRIBUTING.md

  reviewing your pull request should be able to easily understand what was added or changed, why, and how you fixed it.
 Use your best judgement.

+When submitting your pull request to `develop`, add a line to `CHANGELOG.md` explaining your change.
+This should be placed under the "Unreleased" heading.
+ There should be at least one changelog entry per pull request.

+Any necessary changes to any `README.md` files should also be made before making a pull request.
+For anything that need more explanation or context, link out to a blog post documenting them in more detail.

 If one exists, the pull request should link to the GitHub issue (typing # will bring up an autocomplete dialogue to search through issues).
 Also, consider linking the pull request to a Trello card with the GitHub Power-Up.